sagc-bioinformatics/workshop_nfRNAseq/content/nfRNAseq.md

 Quick background on genomic file formats to help describe the inputs and outputs of an NGS experiment.
 Knowing what these files are isn't only important in finding which files to use for a pipeline, but a key foundation of genomic bioinformatics
 Being able to use and manipulate each file open's up many opportunities, and is often required for troubleshooting
-Many are plain text files, this means they can be manipluated with basic text editing.
+Many are plain text files, this means they can be manipulated with basic text editing.

 ##### .fastq /.fastq.gz